csswizardry/press/README.md

 > helps some of the world’s largest and most respected organisations find and
 > fix their site-speed issues.
 >
-> He is both a Google- and a Cloudinary Media- Developer Expert, and has
+> He is both a Google- and a Cloudinary Media-Developer Expert, and has
 > consulted for clients from the United Nations to the BBC, General Electric to
 > the _Financial Times_, and a whole host more.
+He is also co-chair of
+> performance.now(), _the_ web performance conference for professionals.
 >
 > When not doing client work, he writes, teaches, and speaks about the entire
 > gamut of front-end performance.
 When not doing work at all, he’s probably out